BlackApple62/SDRSharp-Magic-Eye-Plugin/README.md

 Releases downloads: https://github.com/BlackApple62/SDRSharp-Magic-Eye-Plugin/releases

-The Plug-in is written in a clean programming style.
 This plugin is donated for free to the huge SDR# users community.
 As such, I assume no responsibility for any problems the use of this plugin may cause.
 You are invited for constructive comments and suggestions.
 Any reasonable request might be fulfilled based on my spare time, be patient...

 For comments: https://twitter.com/BlackApple62